-Following on from our SHD openings (Eco Home Stirling) and 2018 (here) this is a recently completed new build (our fourth), incorporating all the latest sustainability features that we have been able to find and afford.
-Our new block is smaller than our previous home, but we have nearly finished creating an urban Permaculture food forest, and will be demonstrating this as well, to all who are interested.
+Following on from our SHD openings of Eco Home Stirling, this is the third year we will be opening our Footprint Garden Farm.
+This house is the fourth home we’ve built and incorporates all the latest sustainability features that we have been able to find and afford.
+Our new block is smaller than our previous home, but we have finished creating an urban Permaculture garden farm, and will be demonstrating this as well, to all who are interested.

 Being constrained to a smaller footprint has meant using a ‘loft style’ plan and minimising waste space by combining bathroom/laundry and entry/stairwell, and reducing passageways.